 Firewood

 NEVER move firewood!
 Some of Ontario’s most damaging invasives, such as the Emerald Ash Borer and Spongy Moth, can be easily spread through the transport of firewood.
 Dead wood can continue to host diseases like Oak Wilt or Dutch Elm disease – moving firewood can move the diseases too.
 Ontario and Canada have strict rules for moving wood across international boundaries, and there are similar laws inside Ontario.
+Recently, the government prohibited the movement of hemlock wood from Hamilton, meaning that hemlock trees or products cut down in the city cannot leave the region.
 If you are camping or cottaging, always buy from locally sourced vendors.

 Home Gardens